How To Use a Pottery Kiln at Home – 13 Tips To Remember

 12. Regularly Maintain the Kiln to Ensure Optimal Performance

-Regular maintenance of your kiln will ensure optimal performance and increase the life cycle of your machine.
+Regular maintenance of your kiln will ensure optimal performance and extend its life cycle.

 Vacuum your kiln at least after every other bisque firing to clear out the dirt or other residues that might remain inside the kiln.
 Also, don’t forget to clean the lid because the remnants on the cover can fall on your ware the next time you use your kiln.